-The area around the fortress was absolutely packed by couples getting married and a shit ton of people celebrating the fact that couples were getting married.
+The area around the fortress was absolutely packed with couples getting married and a shit ton of people celebrating the fact that couples were getting married.
 Revelers blew comically long horns as drums thundered.
 This is possibly the most festive thing I’ve ever seen.

 We walked through the middle of the melee and drank it all in.
 This is like a Dr Seuss cartoon, everyone banging their tong-tinglers, blowing their foo-flounders, and crashing their jang-jinglers.
 You’re right Dr Dre, Hisar does know how to party.

-We pulled up to the main square of Khujand, an ancient and major silk road city in northeastern Tajikistan
+We pulled up to the main square of Khujand, an ancient and major silk road city in northeastern Tajikistan.

 I immediately saw one of these weird orange boxes I needed to figure out.